hu-po/nerfito/README.md

 # NeRF-ito

-A tiny minimal implementation of NeRF, you can find the code stream [here](https://youtu.be/fbpNR-qnOrI).
+A tiny minimal implementation of NeRF, you can find the code streams [here](https://youtu.be/fbpNR-qnOrI).

 ## Dependencies